 Entrance Scholarship in an amount of HK$5,000 is provided to new students who possess the outstanding academic performance or special achievements.
 Progression Scholarship of HK$5,000 will be granted as an incentive to Associate Degree/Higher Diploma Year 1 students who progress to Year 2 with the outstanding academic results.

-About 50 Academic Scholarships are available for application every year.
-The scholarships are available for application every year.
+About 50 Academic Scholarships are available annually.
 The scholarships will be awarded to students according to their academic merit, achievements in extra-curricular activities and contributions to the College or University.

 Community Service Scholarships are to award the students who have outstanding achievement in the extra-curricular activities and contributions to the College and Community.

 The Self-financing Post-secondary Scholarships are provided and funded by the Education Bureau.
 These scholarships aim to recognize sub-degree students with outstanding academic performance, achievements and talents in other non-academic fields.
 Under this scheme, there are FIVE types of scholarships, (1) Outstanding Performance Scholarship, (2) Talent Development Scholarship, (3) Reaching Out Award, and (4) Endeavour Scholarship are opened for applications annually; while (5) Best Progress Award is to be nominated by LIFE.
 The amount of each scholarship ranges from HK$10,000 to HK$30,000 per year.